 379 Main Street, Beacon

 When venerable venues close their doors, one often hears hopeful promises of new digs and new golden eras, but they seldom materialize.
-Not so with the Towne Crier – formerly in Pawling, currently in a custom-built new facility right in the heart of Beacon.
-Phil Ciganer’s original folk, roots and jazz club was legendary: an oasis of world-renowned talent in an out-of-the-way place.
+Not so with the Towne Crier – formerly in the old Beekman General Store and Pawling, currently in a custom-built facility right in the heart of Beacon.
+Phil Ciganer’s previousfolk, roots and jazz club was legendary: an oasis of world-renowned talent in an out-of-the-way place.
 The new site does not disappoint.
 It is more spacious, at least as good in terms of sound quality and more convenient to most of us.
 The restaurant is outstanding as well.
 The Towne Crier continues to feature A-list Americana talent, and the hundreds of signed portraits on its walls keep its storied legacy front-of-mind.
 (845) 855-1300; www.townecrier.com.

 Howland Cultural Center